replicatedhq/kURL/ARCHITECTURE.md

 The API for creating kURL URLs and rendering installers.
 The API accepts a kURL Installer spec and returns a URL including a deterministic hash of the spec for installing a cluster based on that spec, for example https://k8s.kurl.sh/5e61e80.
 The API interacts stores these hashes in its relational database for retrieval.
-Additionally, the API is responsible for resolving the add-on version ("latetst" and ".x") and rendering the spec when a script is requested, for example https://k8s.kurl.sh/5e61e80/install.sh or shorthand https://k8s.kurl.sh/5e61e80.
+Additionally, the API is responsible for resolving the add-on version ("latest" and ".x") and rendering the spec when a script is requested, for example https://k8s.kurl.sh/5e61e80/install.sh or shorthand https://k8s.kurl.sh/5e61e80.
 The API reads the current kURL version from the object storage bucket (https://kurl-sh.s3.amazonaws.com/dist/VERSION) and uses that version to lookup add-on version information (e.g. https://kurl-sh.s3.amazonaws.com/dist/v2022.04.19-0/supported-versions-gen.json) for spec resolution.

 #### Go API Proxy